-A) As evidenced by the inmate disciplinary and PREA policies, all sexual activity between inmates is prohibited and subject to disciplinary action.
+between inmates is prohibited and subject to disciplinary action.
 All reports of sexual activity shall be documented as possible PREA incidents until a full investigation by SIU or OI indicates otherwise.
 Sexual activity between inmates shall not be found to be sexual abuse if it is determined after an investigation that the activity was consensual and not coerced.
 According to the PAQ, a criminal finding of guilt is not required for an inmate to be disciplined.
-In the past 12 months, one (1) administrative findings of inmate-on-inmate sexual abuse has occurred at the facility.
-This file was reviewed.
+In the past 12 months, zero (0) administrative findings of inmate-on-inmate sexual abuse have occurred at the facility.

-B) According to the Warden, sanctions shall be commensurate with the nature and circumstances of the abuse committed, the inmate's disciplinary history, and the sanctions imposed for comparable offenses by other inmates with similar histories.

-C) The Disciplinary Hearing Officer also considers mental illness or disabilities in deciding on sanctions and interventions.

-D) The facility may require the inmate to participate in treatment, counseling, or other interventions as a condition for receiving program or housing benefits.

-E) Inmates may only be disciplined for sexual contact with staff if it is found that the staff members did not consent to the act.

-F) A report made in good faith and based on a reasonable belief that abuse occurred does not constitute a false report, even if the claim is not substantiated.

-G) The agency prohibits all sexual activity between inmates.
+- B) According to the Warden, sanctions shall be commensurate with the nature and circumstances of the abuse committed, the inmate's disciplinary history, and the sanctions imposed for comparable offenses by other inmates with similar histories. - C) The Disciplinary Hearing Officer also considers mental illness or disabilities in deciding on sanctions and interventions. - D) The facility may require the inmate to participate in treatment, counseling, or other interventions as a condition for receiving program or housing benefits. - E) Inmates may only be disciplined for sexual contact with staff if it is found that the staff members did not consent to the act. - F) A report made in good faith and based on a reasonable belief that abuse occurred does not constitute a false report, even if the claim is not substantiated. - G) The agency prohibits all sexual activity between inmates.
 All sexual activity is documented as a possible PREA until SIU investigates and determines the issue of consent.
 If investigation determines consensual sexual activity between inmates, it will be found "not PREA".

+115.81 Medical and mental health screenings; history of sexual abuse

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 115.81 Documents reviewed:

 Pre audit questionnaire (PAQ)

 18.30 Receiving, Screening and Mental Health Evaluation of New Commitments Policy

 Risk screening samples from EMR

-10 Nurse intake encounters
+10 Nurse intake encounters (ISC and WF)

+[